 In Slimani’s novel, the burden placed upon women to care for children balances alongside the treatment and perceptions of immigrant women.
 And rendering these issues to subtext, rather than treating them head-on and politically, the narrative forces the reader to become complicit in the shoddy treatment of others for the sake of convenience and creature comforts.
 If Myriam and Paul had hired one of the other women they interviewed, would their children be dead?
 If they had treated Louise with more respect or paid her more, would she still have cracked?
 But most centrally: what if Myriam had never gone back to work, or at least waited until the children reached school age?

 Throughout The Perfect Nanny, the narrative remains calmly, frighteningly detached.
 And yet in the layering of details (such as Paul and Myriam’s dependence on Louise, Myriam’s return to and passion for her work, and the difference between the family’s and Louise’s perspective on how much and what is disposable), and what goes untold (we never see Paul at work; his commitment to his work is a given), two critiques are insinuated.
 First there is the imbalance between Myriam’s and Paul’s culpability as working parents, revealed in what Slimani shows in their social experiences as both professionals and parents.
 Second, in the subtextual detailing of consumption and waste, immigration and low-wage domestic workers, the novel insinuates that a nanny who kills her young charges may be the logical result of a society complicit in the poor remuneration and marginalization of the vulnerable so that the powerful can have it all.
 I won’t say that you should read The Perfect Nanny.
-But this novel offers a far more sophisticated and compelling reading experience than its American title and cover image belie.
+But this novel offers a far more sophisticated and compelling reading experience than its American title and cover image suggest.